vivaria/edisonrul.ing/docs/source/cards/charge-of-the-light-brigade.md

-# CHARGE OF THE LIGHT BRIGADE
+# Charge Of The Light Brigade

 > Send the top 3 cards of your Deck to the Graveyard.
 Add 1 Level 4 or lower "Lightsworn" monster from your Deck to your hand.